Visit to the future of the third Gulf War

 Dalí and Picasso in Tehran

-The scene last night in the luminous heart of Dubai was identical to the previous night, hours before the ultimatum expired: streets, shopping centers, and restaurants were quite full.
+The scene last night in the luminous heart of Dubai was identical to the night before, hours before the ultimatum expired: streets, shopping centers, and restaurants quite full.
 Some skyscrapers rewarded passersby with colorful laser shows.
 The population coexists with total normality with the war, which is barely heard, barely seen.
 Most people prefer not to talk about the war.

 The Museum of the Future also did not talk about war.

-"Don't you have any exhibition of what future weaponry will be like?"
+"Don't you have any exhibit on what future weaponry will be like?"
 I asked one of the guides.
 He said no, not a trace.
 The museum imagines a world at peace.
 The great cities of the Gulf, and especially Dubai, had been conceived for a future also without war.

 On the other side of the sea and the war, the most important museum in Tehran is not about the future.
-It is contemporary art.
+It is about contemporary art.
 There are works by Picasso, Van Gogh, Warhol, Dalí, Monet, or Matisse.
-Before the Islamic Revolution of 1979, in the 1960s and 70s, during the reign of the Shah, Iran invested insistently in international art and bought relevant works from the Western market.
+Before the Islamic Revolution of 1979, in the 60s and 70s, during the shah's reign, Iran invested insistently in international art and bought relevant works from the Western market.
 The museum opens every day from ten in the morning to five in the afternoon.
-There are no works from the Stone Age, which is the future that Trump promised them.
+There are no works from the Stone Age, which is the future Donald Trump promised them.